ciencialatitud0/EPIC_3/_sources/intro.md

 **Cost**: there is no registration fee

 ## Deadline
-The applications for EPIC 3 are open until **July 16th, 2023**.
-Please submit your application here:
+The applications for EPIC 3 are open until Thursday **20th July th, 2023**.
+Please submit your application via Indico.

 #### Registration page
 https://indico.cern.ch/event/1299902/registrations/95897/